composer/pcre/README.md

 Requirements
 ------------

+* PHP 7.4.0 is required for 3.x versions
+* PHP 7.2.0 is required for 2.x versions
-* PHP 5.3.2 is required but using the latest version of PHP is highly recommended.
+* PHP 5.3.2 is required for 1.x versions

 Basic usage